 - Unifimoney: This app is designed for high-earning professionals.
 It combines money management tools with saving, spending, and investing services.

 Why Switch from Mint?

 Mint continues to offer a free, solid budgeting app.
 There are, however, several reasons to consider an alternative.

 The first is its limited investing tools.
-While you can track your investments in Mint, the many of the options here offer far better investing tools.
-Personal Capital, for example, shows a portfolio's asset allocation, investment fees, and retirement readiness.
+While you can track your investments in Mint, many of the options here offer far better investing tools.
+Empower, for example, shows a portfolio's asset allocation, investment fees, and retirement readiness.

 Second, Mint uses an advertising revenue model.
 The result is a user experience plastered with ads.

 My first step in evaluating Mint alternatives was to use dozens of budgeting and investment tracking apps.
 I've used each of the tools in our list extensively, with the exception of Pocketsmith and CountAbout (I'm working on those two now).
 I've also undertaken in-depth research into these and more than 25 other options.

 In evaluating these apps, I focused on the following key criteria: